dangitfaith-conn/kudos/observations.md

 Great for prototyping!
 Next time around, I might get something done in < 1 day now that I know the quirks and challenges of using VS Code + Gemini.

 ### Overcommunicate and Check for Understanding
-Always set the context and check what it's planning on doing next.
+Always set the context and check what Gemini is planning on doing next.
 Tell it what it should know, otherwise it could hallucinate and come up with something out there.
 At one point, it claimed there was a feature that didn't exist.
 Maybe this is good communication practice for aspiring leaders/mentors?

 ### You can create pretty clean code...
 ...if you already know what you're doing.
 A seasoned engineer can nudge it in the right direction.